frc2204/ramdocs/docs/programming/kotlin/fundamentals/variables.md

 //sampleEnd
 }
 ```
-??? tip "Stuck?
-Here's a hint"
-    Think about how you can use [string templates](#string-templates) to print the contents of variables to standard output.

 ??? success "Solution"
     The solution uses [string templates](#string-templates) to get the values of `name` and `age` and combine them into the expected format.
     ```kotlin